-Many people like you will be using this window of opportunity to move so confirm the date as soon as possible and bear in mind some removals companies may be operating at limited capacity.
-If you don’t have a set date, don’t panic and book any date because most removals companies will need to take a deposit to confirm the booking and you could lose some or all of the deposit if you postpone or cancel.
+Many people like you will be using this window of opportunity to move so confirm the date as soon as possible and bear in mind some removal companies may be operating at limited capacity.
+If you don’t have a set date, don’t panic and book any date because most removal companies will need to take a deposit to confirm the booking and you could lose some or all of the deposit if you postpone or cancel.

-Some removals companies supply packing materials as part of the moving or packing service and will drop them off.
+Some removal companies supply packing materials as part of the moving or packing service and will drop them off.
 Although any reputable company will disinfect the packing materials before delivering them, it’s always a good idea to do it again once they arrive so stock up on disinfectant spray and you’ll probably use it again for something else.

 Contact Utility Providers

-Just like removals companies operating at a reduced capacity, so will many other businesses across the UK and it’s very important to let your utility providers such as broadband, gas, electricity, and so on know about your intended move as soon as possible.
+Just like removal companies operating at a reduced capacity, so will many other businesses across the UK and it’s very important to let your utility providers such as broadband, gas, electricity, and so on know about your intended move as soon as possible.
 If you work remotely and rely on the internet for communicating with colleagues, this is especially important.

 As mentioned in our moving house checklist blog, it’s a great time to declutter.
 Try not to throw anything away because somebodies’ junk is another person’s treasure.
 Post on social media groups and contact charity shops but make sure you disinfect the items before handing them over.